frie/flarum-nextcloud-oauth/README.md

+# OAuth for Nextcloud

-# OAuth by FriendsOfFlarum - added Nextcloud
+## A supplement to the OAuth extenstion fof/oauth by FriendsOfFlarum

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)